patrickbwarren/inkscape-survex-export/README.md

 The file `loneranger.svg` shows traverses traced on top of a PNG image of the Lone Ranger series (Link Pot, Easegill) survey, taken from [CaveMaps](http://cavemaps.org/ "CaveMaps home page"), originally published in CPC Journal 6(2).
-The PNG image is embedded in this file, hence it is rather large and takes a noticeable time -- half a second -- to process.
+The PNG image is linked in this file.
 The scale bar line end-end distance is 30m so the SVG file is processed with

 ```
 perl reconstruct.pl --scale=30 loneranger.svg > loneranger.svx
 ```

-This can be processed by `cavern` right away, but to finish off: the magnetic declination is inserted as described above; a superfluous `*equate` can be commented out;the starting station at Matchbox Aven was exported through the `*begin` and `*end` blocks to tie in with the master survey.

-The SVG file `loneranger_linked.svg` is the same as `loneranger.svg` except that it only contains a link to the PNG image -- it is much smaller and is processed by `reconstruct.pl` almost instantaneusly.
-If you download this SVG file and try to open it in Inkscape, a generic "image not found" box is shown (the missing image does not affect `reconstruct.pl`).

-The SVG file `longeranger_layered.svg` illustrates the use of named Inkscape layers to break a survey into smaller pieces.
-In this case the section from Matchbox aven to Tonto aven is in a layer named "matchbox" and the remaining passage beyond Tonto aven is in a layer named "silverstream".
-The SVG file can be processed into _two_ survex files with the following commands:
+This can be processed by `cavern` right away, but to finish off the magnetic declination is inserted as described above, and any superfluous `*equate`s can be commented out.
+In fact `loneranger.svg` can also be used to illustrate the use of named Inkscape layers to break a survey into smaller pieces since the section from Matchbox aven to Tonto aven is in a layer named "matchbox" and the remaining passage beyond Tonto aven is in a layer named "silverstream".
+Thus `loneranger.svg` can also be processed into _two_ survex files with the following commands:

 ```
 perl reconstruct.pl --scale=30 --layer=matchbox loneranger_layered.svg > matchbox.svx